 Telephoto lenses are likely to be affected the most.
 Try to avoid really long lenses during the day.
 Try the wide angle lens and attempt a different perspective.
 Alternatively, try to get as close to the subject as possible to cut down the impact of heat distortion.
 At times however, there is really no way to get a shot unless you use telephoto lenses.

 Avoid vast patches of dry land

-Wildlife photographers often use their vehicles as a blind, hiding behind them to shoot images.
-It’s a risky thing to do no doubt, especially if big games are around, but is effective.
-The car bonnet, especially if its mid-day can also cause cause the air to heat up and create heat distortion.
+Wildlife photographers often use their vehicles to hide behind them to shoot images.
+It’s a risky thing to do, no doubt, especially if big games are around, but it is effective.
+The car bonnet, especially if it’s midday can also cause the air to heat up and create heat distortion.

 Shooting on cooler days

 Shooting on cooler days is a good way to avoid this problem.
 You could also shoot on overcast days when the temperature is more amiable to use tele lenses.

 Heat distortions are not always a bad thing.
 Sometimes they do make for some pretty interesting images.
 If it is entirely not possible to avoid, either use it or reschedule to come back later for the shoot.